Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State vs. JMU Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest between the Ohio State Buckeyes (25-7) and James Madison Dukes (26-7) matching up at Value City Arena has a projected final score of 78-61 (according to our computer prediction) in favor of heavily favored Ohio State, so expect a one-sided matchup.
-The game will begin at 1:30 PM ET on March 18.
+Saturday's contest between the Ohio State Buckeyes (25-7) and James Madison Dukes (26-7) squaring off at Value City Arena has a projected final score of 78-61 (according to our computer prediction) in favor of heavily favored Ohio State, so it should be a lopsided matchup.
+The game will tip off at 1:30 PM ET on March 18.

 Ohio State vs. JMU Game Info